BryceRussell/my-awesome-astro/README.md

 ### If I want to add a CMS?

 - [astro-netlify-cms](https://github.com/delucis/astro-netlify-cms) - Astro integration for adding [Netlify CMS](https://www.netlifycms.org/)

+### If I want to create a sitemap?

+- [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/) - Automatically generates a sitemap based on your routes when you build your project

 ### If I want to create a PWA?